 The fine and decorative art collections date from around 1500 up to 2010.
 The decorative arts are particularly strong in furniture, ceramics and glass.
 There are also modern wall hangings, wood work, metal work and a group of 1960s furnishing textiles.
-The furniture collection has notable examples by members of the Bloomsbury Group (1930- 1945), James Moore (1716), Augustus Pugin (1849) and Danny Lane (2000).
+The furniture collection has notable examples by members of the Bloomsbury Group (1930- 1945) and Augustus Pugin (1849).

 The ceramics collection has a good range of eighteenth century tea wares and is brought up to date by some fine examples of modern craft pottery by makers such as Bernard Leach, Hans Coper and Felicity Aylieff.